onqtam/headjack/docs/how/topics.md

 The Fifth Joint Point
-Reputation/Identity in the 21st century - like the book about capital "Self-interest" with an expanding cognitive light cone from michael levin's paper ^^ title of book?
+Reputation/Identity in the 21st century - like the book about capital "Self-interest" with an expanding cognitive light cone from michael levin's paper “Collective intelligence: a primer or for dummies” as title ^^ title of book?

 “Greater than 1”